 For example, a target group may be: "Women between 25 and 35 years old who are fashion-conscious and interested in sneakers, and who have ordered a pair of sneakers in the last year".
 Our advertising partners also have the option to provide us with their own data for user segmentation, which was collected by the advertising partners themselves.
 The advertising partners must undertake only to provide JoDis with aggregated, encrypted or anonymous data, so that we cannot assign the data to any particular person, especially any particular user of the JoDis webshop.

 Some target groups are created on the basis of the users' surfing behaviour.
 This is the case if advertising is only intended to be presented to users who have recently visited a particular website or searched for particular content.

-Please bear in mind that data used for on-site and in-app optimisation is also used for other purposes (including the provision of our services).
+Please bear in mind that data used for on-site and in-app optimization is also used for other purposes (including the provision of our services).
 The collection of the data used for this is therefore not prevented by deactivation.
-The advertising presented to you will, however, no longer be personalised.
+The advertising presented to you will, however, no longer be personalized.

 For further information, directly contact:

 ● Information on Google adverts